About Me

 2023 13th Workshop on Hyperspectral Imaging and Signal Processing: Evolution in Remote Sensing (WHISPERS), 31 October 2023 - 02 November 2023, Athens, Greece - ISSN 2158-6276 - IEEE, 2023, p.
 1-5 -

-Enhancing Hyperspectral Image Prediction with Contrastive Learning in Low-Label Regime
+Enhancing Hyperspectral Image Prediction with Contrastive Learning in Low-Label Regimes

 Salma Haidar, José Oramas